 Cortina’s impressive ski area has lifts taking you up close to 3,000m in several places.
 The slopes of Faloria are accessed from close to the centre of town via a two-stage cable car.
 This south-facing area comprises mainly broad cruising pistes, best suited to intermediates.
 You can also ski across to Rio Gere, which is the base of the Forcella Staunies/Cristallo sector.
 The largest of Cortina’s ski areas is Socrepes, which links with Tofana.
 The slopes here can be accessed by a variety of lifts with lots of appealing red and blue runs.

-Gulliver Park Kindergarten caters for children aged 3 months to 12 years, offering daycare as well the chance for children to learn to ski.
+Gulliver Park Kindergarten in Cortina ski resort caters for children aged 3 months to 12 years, offering daycare as well the chance for children to learn to ski.
 Bookings can be made on a half-day or full-day basis with a supervised lunch.

 For après ski in Cortina, there are plenty of options on the mountain and in the town.
 Most après bars are full with both skiers and a lot of non-skiers too, who visit the town to enjoy the lively scene in high season.
 La Suite Wine Bar boasts an amazing selection of good wine and LP 26 offers live music and beer at a reasonable price.

 Non-skiers can enjoy the beautiful Dolomiti scenery with pedestrian access on some lifts in the area.
 Other winter activities include snowshoeing, ice-skating and sledging.
 There is also the shopping area, Corso Italia, where there are also plenty of bars and restaurants and even a few museums.